-Students may be exempted from one or more of the tests (i.e. Reading, Writing, Language Conventions, or Numeracy).
+Students may be exempted from one or more of the tests (for example, reading, writing, language conventions, or numeracy).

 5.2.1 Parent/carer signed consent for exemptions

 Principals must obtain signed parent/carer consent for all exempted students prior to the test period.
 Principals can expect information from TAAs on the preferred method for collecting and recording this information.